-I love being able to share my research gleanings with people on social media but, over the years, many people told me they wished there was a way of regularly catching up the research that is worth knowing about and getting a run down of my blog posts and news without having to keep remembering to visit my site, Facebook page or Twitter feed.
+I love being able to share my research gleanings with people on social media but, over the years, people began to tell us that they wished there was a way of regularly catching up the research that is worth knowing about and getting a run down of my blog posts and news without having to keep remembering to visit my site, Facebook page or Twitter feed.
+With recent changes to the way that these social media sites works, even those who have asked to have updates from a particular page will no longer see these very often unless the page pays to promote posts.

 And so we created a monthly e-mail round-up newsletter in which we summarise the best research studies that I’ve found, provide links to my recent blog posts, look at one study in a bit more depth, add a few snippets of news and round it off with a some sneak previews of what’s going on at my desk.
 Our hope is that this will mean you don’t miss anything, and that it’ll be a resource that you can scan through for anything of interest which you might have missed.